joshbegley/nyt-latest/README.md

 **10 Deaths, Exhausted Guards, Rampant Violence: Why Rikers Is in Crisis**\
-`Deteriorating conditions and a number of recent deaths have prompted questions about the notorious New York City jail complex.
+`A number of recent deaths have prompted questions about the notorious New York City jail complex.
 Here are some answers.`\
 https://nytimes.com/2021/09/15/nyregion/rikers-island-jail.html?searchResultPosition=1

 **Smartphones May Be Too Good**\